Venezuela's President Nicholas Maduro Likens Trump To Hitler

 — The Times of Israel (@TimesofIsrael) November 30, 2018

-The Trump administration has been watching Maduro and the Venezuelan government concerned that it is a developing dictatorship.
+The Trump administration has been watching Maduro, and the Venezuelan government, concerned that it is a developing dictatorship.

-But in an op-ed piece for the Washington Post, Eric Farnsworth, vice president of the Americas Society and Council of the Americas in Washington says that Trump could best use his time at the G20 Summit to work with Russia and China on dealing with the Venezuelan crisis.
+But in an op-ed piece for the Washington Post, Eric Farnsworth, vice president of the Americas Society and Council of the Americas in Washington, says that Trump could best use his time at the G20 Summit to work with Russia and China on dealing with the Venezuelan crisis.

 “Hugo Chavez’s utopian vision for Venezuela has proved to be a chimera, leaving little but a corrupt, worsening dystopia.
 Still, the regime has its enablers, in particular, those who support it financially and those who continue to provide diplomatic air cover preventing meaningful international steps to address the crisis.
 Among them: China and Russia”